 The electrical signal produced by the brain will travel along the axon of the motor neuron.
 To be able to transmit the signal, the axon is insulated by myelin sheath – just like any electrical wire has to be insulated in order to conduct electricity properly.

-When Bell’s palsy happens, the facial nerve becomes damaged and its ability to transport electrical signals is compromised, Bell’s palsy happens.
+When Bell’s palsy happens, the facial nerve becomes damaged and its ability to transport electrical signals is compromised.
 Under the impact of damaging factors, both the myelin sheath and the axon may sustain damage.
-Depending on the parts of the nerve fibres that were damaged, your recovery will either be short or will take a longer time.

 If the recovery takes a longer time (several months), the probability of developing some form of complications, such as synkinesis, facial asymmetry, crocodile tears, contractures of facial muscles, and others, is quite high.
 The good news is that in most cases, these complications and residuals can be reduced with the help of proper rehabilitation, as evident from the experience of our patients.